Querétaro: History

 The official name of the state is "Estado Libre y Soberano de Querétaro" (Free and Sovereign State of Querétaro).
 The formal name of the capital is Santiago de Querétaro.
 However, both are commonly referred to simply as Querétaro.
 The most likely origin of the name is from the Purépecha word "Créttaro" which means "place with crags".
 However, there have been other explanations of the name including that it comes from Nahuatl and means Mesoamerican ball court, or even "island of the blue salamanders".
 Nevertheless, other scholars suggest that it can mean "place of the reptiles" or "place of the giant rocks".
 The city received the title of Noble y Leal Ciudad de Santiago de Querétaro in 1656, but after Independence, it was changed to simply Querétaro.
 It was returned to Santiago de Querétaro in 1996, when it was named a World Heritage Site.
-The ending of "de Arteaga" was added to the state’s name in 1867 in honor of General José María Cayetano Arteaga Magallanes.
+The ending of "de Arteaga" was added to the state's name in 1867 in honor of General José María Arteaga.
 Originally from Mexico City, Arteaga became governor of Querétaro and distinguished himself as a soldier in the middle of the 19th century.
-It was removed in 2010.
+It was removed in 2008.

 Agricultural settlements dated to about 500 BCE have been found in the San Juan del Río and Huimilpan areas, which was during the Teotihuacan era.
 The ancient city had interest and influence in the area because of its agriculture, but did not dominate it.
-After the fall of this city, the Querétero area had its highest rate of development of both agriculture and social structure.
+After the fall of this city, the Querétaro area had its highest rate of development of both agriculture and social structure.
 The area was inhabited early on by a number of ethnicities, including the Otomi, Toltecs, Chichimecas, Purépechas and Mexicas.
 In the 10th century, the area experience population shifts which did not stabilize until the 12th century.
 Much of this migration moved south from the Querétaro area into the Valley of Mexico.
 Those who remained by the end of the 12th century were mostly in hunter-gatherer communities and small agricultural settlements.
 The region’s agriculture and minerals continued to attract the interest of more powerful neighbors.
 In the 15th century, both the Aztec Empire and Purépecha Empire had strong influence parts of the state, especially in the south, but would never incorporate the area completely into either empire.
 The Aztec’s interest in the area was mostly to use it as a bulwark against marauding northern Chichimeca tribes, and it never became a tributary state.
 During this time, as well, a number of new peoples entered the state, most likely from the north, primarily the Pames and the Chichimeca Jonaz.
 The first group practiced agriculture in the valleys and the latter in the mountain areas.